dklounge/dklounge.github.io/blog/_posts/2014-02-05-no-one-pays-for-skill.md

 Unsatisfied with the corporate, salaried-man life, I have been thinking about how to find a niche for myself for some time now.

-Increasingly, it is clear to me that no one pays for skills.
+Increasingly, it is clear to me that __no one pays for skills__.
 People only pay for skills if your skills can help them earn more money or save time (time is especially valuable for the wealthy).

 So, time to get back to the basics and follow the money.
 It\'s all lemonade-stand economics!